 So, the design challenge was everything except her initial leather choice, which she always came back to.
 (Gut is good!)

 Really, overthinking does no good – you need to go with your gut and how you FEEL in a piece.
 Please, let me sweat the hard stuff!
 I do it well and always with YOU and the final results that YOU will be wearing in mind.

 Design is far more than just the cut, fit & seaming of a garment.
 The client and the way they want to wear and feel in the piece informs the design.
 Often the cut of the garment necessitates (or cries out for) a particular technique.
 The cut of a pattern can narrow, or open up your choices.
 Also the choice of leather can completely change the way a piece is fitted and constructed.
-What is designed has to be physically buildable within a given budget.
+What is designed has to be physically build-able within a given budget.
 It’s all part of the bigger whole.

 In this case, the wonderfully distressed and double faced leather she chose from our stock informed the subtle sleeve “articulation” detailing.
-By using the lighter colored reverse of the leather as an inset, which added both shape and depth to the seaming of the sleeves.
-(BTW If we have enough of a leather in stock that suits your project – we do discount based on item/amount of leather)
+Emphasizing the detailing By using the lighter colored reverse of the leather as an inset.
+This added both shape and depth to the seaming of the sleeves.
+(BTW – If we have enough of a leather in stock that suits your project – we do discount based on item/amount of leather)